 Every medical student dreams of joining a residency program in their chosen specialty.
 A medical student starts searching for a residency program during the final year of their schooling, and residents’ training takes place in a hospital during the medical residency program.

-To get accepted into residency programs, a Medical Student Performance Evaluation (MSPE) or Dean’s letter is required.
+A Medical Student Performance Evaluation (MSPE) or Dean’s letter is required to get accepted into residency programs.
 An MSPE letter is a letter of evaluation of one’s performance in medical school.
-It is one of the top 5 components of a residency application cited by program directors in the 2021 NRMP Program Director survey and is rated 4/5 in importance.
+It is one of the top 5 components of a residency application.
+The MSPE letter was cited by program directors in the 2021 NRMP Program Director survey and is rated 4/5 in importance.

 Creating the MSPE letter is time-consuming.
-Learning Information Management System, commonly known as LIMS, provides a letter generator feature that makes this process more streamlined.
-With LIMS, multiple MSPE letters can be created with just a few clicks.
+Learning Information Management System, commonly known as LIMS, provides a letter generator feature to streamline this process.
+LIMS can generate multiple MSPE letters with just a few clicks.

 In this post, we explore the components of the MSPE letter and highlight how modern LIMS can make this process more efficient while providing real-time student data.

 There are no hard and fast rules regarding the content of the MSPE letter.
-ACGME has suggested including the following content in an MSPE letter: the more detailed the MSPE letter, the more beneficial it will be during the residency application cycle.
+ACGME has suggested including the following content in an MSPE letter: the more detailed the MSPE letter, the more beneficial it is during the residency application cycle.

 Identifying information is the first and fundamental part of an MSPE letter.
-It includes the student’s name, year in school, and the name and location of the school where they are pursuing their education.
+It includes the student’s name, school year, and the school’s name and location where they are pursuing their education.

 The second segment of an MSPE letter details the student’s noteworthy characteristics.
-The faculty usually fills out this and includes three bulleted statements of 2 lines each describing the student’s performance, including challenges faced and how these were overcome.
+The faculty usually fills out this and includes three statements of 2 lines each describing the student’s performance, including challenges and their resolutions.

 This section includes details about

 This section will explain the school’s grading system and the ranking metrics.
 It will also provide comparative data to measure a student’s performance.
 This statement concerns the student’s fulfillment of the medical school’s requirements.
-The reporting Dean will be in charge of the preparation of summary assessments.
+The reporting Dean is then in charge of the preparation of summary assessments.